superFelix5000/visualizeData_nx/README.md

 - akita as a minimal store solution as an alternative to ngrx
 - chart.js
 - rxjs
-- deno
 - docker/docker compose
 - ...

 ## Todo
 - create script for starting frontend and backend in parallel using nx
-- let the deno backend also use the shared library models

 ## Usage
 - run `pnpm install`
-- run `nx serve deno-api` for starting the backend
 - run `nx serve finance-frontend` for the frontend
 - run `npm run lint` or `npx rome check .` for linting
 - run `npm run format` or `npx rome format --write .` for formatting